PecanProject/pecan/DEV-INTRO.md

 - **portainer** if you enabled the portainer service this folder is used to hold persistent data for this service.
 You will need to enable this service. (defaults to managed by docker, or $HOME/volumes/pecan/portainer)

 These folders will hold all the persistent data for each of the respective containers and can grow.
 For example the postgres database is multiple GB.
 The pecan folder will hold all data produced by the workflows, including any downloaded data, and can grow to many giga bytes.

+Note that the volume names shown here are the ones that appear in the compose file.
+When examining volumes in Docker, each name will have an additional `pecan_` prefixed: `pecan_pecan_home`, `pecan_traefik`, and so on.

 #### Postgresql database